alan-turing-institute/data-safe-haven/processes/provider-overview.md

 We do this for each of a small set of security "Tiers" - noting that the choice of security controls depends on the sensitivity of the data.

 This document describes our approach to handling research data.
 It does not cover the institute's core enterprise information security practices, which are described elsewhere.
-Nor do we cover the data-centre level or organisational management security practices which are fundamental to any secure computing facility - we do not operate our own data centres, but rely on upstream ISO 270001 compliant data centre provision in Microsoft Azure and the Edinburgh Parallel Computing Centre.
+Nor do we cover the data-centre level or organisational management security practices which are fundamental to any secure computing facility - we do not operate our own data centres, but rely on upstream ISO 270001 compliant data centre provision, such as Microsoft Azure and the Edinburgh Parallel Computing Centre.

 Software-defined infrastructure
 -------------------------------